Prograde and meandering wall modes in rotating Rayleigh-B\'enard convection with conducting walls: Results and Discussion

 \subsection{Symmetric and asymmetric velocity boundary conditions}

-We first examine the flow structures that arise with SYMNS BCs for $E=10^{-4}, Ra=10^6, Pr=1, \Gamma=2$, while varying $\theta_w$.
-Two types of flow may arise, as shown in figure \ref{fig:wall_modes_symns}; a wall temperature $\theta_w = 0.25$ leads to steady wall-attached rolls in the shape of the container, while $\theta_w=0.1$ generates retrograde wall modes.
+We first examine the flow structures that arise with SYMNS BCs (see Table \ref{tab:BCs}) for $E=10^{-4}, Ra=10^6, Pr=1, \Gamma=2$, while varying $\theta_w$.
+Figure \ref{fig:wall_modes_symns} shows that two types of flow may arise; a wall temperature of $\theta_w = 0.25$ leads to steady wall-attached rolls in the shape of the container, and $\theta_w=0.1$ generates retrograde wall modes. {The former are similar to the time-averaged flow seen in the experiments of \cite{ning1993spatial} at supercritical Rayleigh numbers, with weak thermal forcing at the imperfectly conducting walls.}

-The retrograde propagation of the wall modes is apparent from the \Hovmoller diagram in figure \ref{fig:Hovmoller_SYMNS}(a), where we show the near-wall temperature along a horizontal line.
-Due to the symmetry of the problem, retrograde wall modes with a similar structure are observed for $1-\theta_w=0.1$, as seen in figure \ref{fig:Hovmoller_SYMNS}(b).
+The retrograde propagation of the wall modes is apparent from the \tb{space-time} \Hovmoller diagram in figure \ref{fig:Hovmoller_SYMNS}(a), where we show the near-wall temperature along a horizontal line.
+Due to the symmetry of the problem, retrograde wall modes with a similar structure are observed for $1-\theta_w=0.1$, as seen in figure \ref{fig:Hovmoller_SYMNS}(b). \tb{Note that the downward vertical velocity seen in the wall-adjacent region for $\theta_w < 0.5$ (Fig. \ref{fig:wall_modes_symns}) would be upward were $\theta_w > 0.5$.}

-Wall modes are also seen with ASYM BCs for wall temperatures close to upper or lower boundary values, as seen in figures \ref{fig:wall_modes_asym}.
-However, the behaviours for $\theta_w \rightarrow 0$ and $\theta_w \rightarrow 1$ are not symmetrical.
-Instead, we find that while retrograde wall modes exist for $\theta_w \rightarrow 0$ (figure \ref{fig:Hovmoller_ASYM}(a)), the wall modes travel in a prograde direction for $\theta_w \rightarrow 1$ (figure \ref{fig:Hovmoller_ASYM}(b)).
-Convection in steady rolls is seen for intermediate $\theta_w$, as with SYMNS BCs.
+Wall modes are also seen with ASYM BCs for wall temperatures close to upper or lower boundary values, as shown in figures \ref{fig:wall_modes_asym}. {In figure \ref{fig:Hovmoller_ASYM}, we plot the \Hovmoller diagrams for the space-time evolution of the wall modes, showing a reversal of the direction of propagation as follows.
+For small $\theta_w = 0.05$, we find retrograde wall modes, as shown in figure \ref{fig:Hovmoller_ASYM}(a), whereas for large $\theta_w = 1$, the wall modes travel in the prograde direction, as shown in figure \ref{fig:Hovmoller_ASYM}(b).

-In figure \ref{fig:Hovmoller_ASYM}, we plot the \Hovmoller diagrams for the space-time evolution of the wall modes, showing this reversal of the direction of propagation.
+Finally, for intermediate $\theta_w$ we find convection in steady rolls, as was the case with SYMNS BCs.}